Music of Star Wars: The Mandalorian

 For the Disney+ series The Mandalorian, Oscar-winner Ludwig Göransson composes the score.
-For the third season of the series, Joseph Shirley composes the score replacing Göransson.
+For the third season of the series, Joseph Shirley was revealed to be composing the score for the season, replacing Ludwig Göransson.
+Shirley previously provided additional music for the first two seasons and used Göransson's themes to compose the score for The Book of Boba Fett.

 The Book of Boba Fett

 For the Disney+ series The Book of Boba Fett, Ludwig Göransson composes the main theme, while Joseph Shirley composes the score.

 Obi-Wan Kenobi

 For the Disney+ series Obi-Wan Kenobi, John Williams returned to write the main theme.
 Natalie Holt composed the rest of the score, making her the first woman to score a live-action Star Wars project.

 Andor

 For the Disney+ series Andor, Nicholas Britell composes the score.
+For the second season Brandon Roberts composes the main score along with Britell composing additional scores.